CarlosGomes00/Bioinformatics-Project/README.md

 The content of this repository was developed by:
 - Carlos Gomes, PG51681

-The presentation on the final phase of the project can be found here: https://projeto-bioinf-pg51681.my.canva.site/
+The presentation on the work developed during the project can be found here: https://projeto-bioinf-pg51681.my.canva.site/

 Work supervised by:
 - Pedro Moreira;